 (A) Educational Technician I: hold a high school diploma or GED.

-(B) Educational Technician II: document a minimum of 60 credits of approved study in an educationally related field; or, for career and technical education authorization, document a minimum of two years of paid applied employment within the field of assignment.
+(B) Educational Technician II: document a minimum of 60 credits of approved study in an educationally related field; or, successfully complete a Maine program approved for targeting essential skills and knowledge for performing permitted responsibilities; or, for career and technical education certification, document a minimum of two years of paid applied employment within the field of assignment.

-(C) Educational Technician III: document a minimum of 90 credits of approved study in an educationally related field; or, for career and technical education authorization, document a minimum of three years of paid applied employment within the field of assignment.
+(C) Educational Technician III: document a minimum of 90 credits of approved study in an educationally related field; or, successfully complete a Maine program approved for targeting essential skills and knowledge for performing permitted responsibilities; or, for career and technical education certification, document a minimum of three years of paid applied employment within the field of assignment.

+Emergency Educational Technician: successfully complete a Maine program approved for targeting essential skills and knowledge for performing permitted responsibilities.

-C. Term: The certificate for a certified educational technician issued to an applicant shall be valid as of the date the application package is determined by the Department to be complete and shall expire five (5) years from the date the complete application is received by the Department.
+C. Term: The educational technician certificate issued to an applicant shall be valid as of the date the application is determined by the Department to be complete and shall expire five (5) years from the date the complete application is received by the Department.

 D. Renewal: A certified educational technician certificate is renewable for a five-year term.